-The employer recognizes that behavioral health problems (e.g., drug and alcohol dependency and emotional problems are correctable through treatment or counseling.
-When employee performance is adversely affected by such problems, the employer will help the employee in identifying local community resources which can provide professional assistance.
-In such situations the employer will recognize that:
+The employer recognizes that behavioral health problems which affect work performance (e.g., drug and alcohol dependency and emotional problems) may be correctable through treatment or counseling.
+When a permanent employee's work performance is adversely affected by such problems, the employer will bring the work deficiencies to the attention of the employee and, if requested, will help the employee in identifying local community resources which can provide professional assistance.
+Employees who seek assistance will not have their job security or promotional opportunity jeopardized by the request for assistance.